Mario Alexandre · March 26, 2026 · auto-scatter prompt-hook sinc-llm

 The Edge Cases I Had to Handle

 Everything else gets scattered.
 One-word prompt: scatter it. "hi": scatter it.
-500-word specification: scatter it.
-There's no minimum length, no complexity threshold, no shortcut.
-The invariant is that every natural language prompt reaches the model with structured sinc context.
+A 500-word specification: scatter it.
+There is no minimum length, no complexity threshold, no shortcut.
+Every natural language prompt reaches the model with structured sinc context.